nickjbrowning/cscs-docs/docs/alps/platforms.md

 Each platform addresses particular research needs and domains, such as climate and weather modeling, machine learning, or high-performance computing applications.
 A platform can consist of one or multiple [clusters][ref-alps-clusters], and its services can be managed either by CSCS or by the scientific community itself, including access control, usage policies, and support.

+The following platforms are fully operated by CSCS:

 <div class="grid cards" markdown>

 -   :fontawesome-solid-mountain: __HPC Platform__